The \'etale local structure of algebraic stacks: Luna's fundamental lemma and universality of adequate moduli spaces

 \subsection{Application: Universality of adequate moduli spaces}

 For noetherian algebraic stacks, good moduli spaces were shown in \cite[Thm.~6.6]{alper-good} to be universal for maps to quasi-separated algebraic spaces and adequate moduli spaces were shown in \cite[Thm.~7.2.1]{alper-adequate} to be universal for maps to algebraic spaces which are either locally separated or Zariski-locally have affine diagonal.
-We now establish this result unconditionally for adequate (and hence good) moduli spaces.
+We now establish this result unconditionally for adequate (and hence good) moduli spaces---see \Cref{T:universal-gms-variant} for a generalization to good moduli space morphisms.

 \begin{theorem} Let $\cX$ be an algebraic stack.
 An adequate moduli space $\pi \co \cX \to X$ is universal for maps to algebraic spaces. \end{theorem}

 \begin{proof} We need to show that if $Y$ is an algebraic space, then the natural map